Cheeseburger Casserole Ground Beef 2 tsps. seasoned salt Seasoning 28 oz. whole tomatoes 14.5 ozs.…

 I go through spurts.
 Sometimes, I make a menu for a week or two and I write it down and that is what I cook.
 Sometimes, I do some major bulk shopping and I make out my menus for a month and I cook for one full day and make X amount of dishes.
 There was a time, recently, where I went through such a dark time that I didn’t do much cooking, at all.
 It was a struggle to get out of bed, much less cook.

-There comes a times when you “pull your bloomers up” (thanks Ms. Jo) and do it anyway…it costs way too much for all of us to eat out.
+There comes a time when you “pull your bloomers up” (thanks Ms. Jo) and do it anyway…it costs way too much for all of us to eat out.
 So, I will, on occasion put up some recipes that freeze well and how I go about freezing them.
 I have, at one point, had just the little freezer on my fridge and now, I’m a big girl and I have a deep freeze….so I’ve done it both ways.
-Each way, I make breakfast foods, side dishes and suppers….for a month.
+Each way, I make breakfast foods, side dishes, and suppers….for a month.

 I have a large family (by most people’s standards..not so much mine).
 It is me, my husband, 2 teens, 2 preteens and 2 youngsters (17, almost 15, almost 12, almost 12, 8 and 6) So, all my recipes can probably be halved for “normal” families 🙂